woodie/github-csv-tools/README.md

 ### To Import Issues

-Currently imports title, body, labels, status (closed or open) and milestones.
+Currently imports title, body, labels, state (closed or open) and milestones.
 See the [test](/test) folder for example input formats.

 ```bash
 githubCsvTools myFile.csv